malh718/cloud_db_mgmt_pooling_migrations/README.md

 # cloud_db_mgmt_pooling_migrations
 # 4c

- I ran this code multiple times for many hours and rewatched Zoom lectures 2,3,4,5,6.
+ I ran this code multiple times to the same effect and rewatched Zoom lectures 2,3,4,5,6.
 This is the result:

 # Connection Pooling Setup
 I was able to succesfully create an Azure MYSQL instance.